ic-labs/django-icekit/docs/architecture/content/index.rst

 =========================

-This section contains an in-depth discussion of the architecture and design decisions behind ICEkit's enterprise-level tools for working with content.
+This section contains an in-depth discussion of the architecture and design decisions behind GLAMkit's enterprise-level tools for working with content.

 .. toctree::
    :maxdepth: 2